inf112-v20/Team-Vent/deliverables/CompulsoryAssignment4.md

 ### Roles

-In this last iteration we continued with the same roles we have had throughout the projoect.
+In this last iteration we continued with the same roles we have had throughout the project.
 Since we started working remote there has been a weak distinction between the different roles, but we all agreed that we were happy with how the roles have been delegated.

 Team-Vent roles are:
 * Teamlead: Caroline